seifertd/AdventOfCode/2025/README.md

 * Day 8
   * Part 1 - struggled a bit trying to get deletes of ruby Sets from a containing Set to work.
 Also had to fix the `dist` method of my Point class.
-I gave up on the containing Set and changed the it to an Array.
-From there the approach I took of calculating all pairs of points and their distances, then sort the list of pairs by distance, then iterate over the first N (10 for the sample, 1000 for the real input) and add pairs of points to sets (circuits), merging sets when common points are encountered.
+I gave up on the containing Set and changed it to an Array.
+From there, I calculated all pairs of points and their distances, then sorted the list of pairs by distance, then iterated over the first N (10 for the sample, 1000 for the real input) and added pairs of points to sets (circuits), merging sets when common points were encountered in multiple sets.
   * Part 2 - Just changed to keep adding points until we are left with one set of points (1 circuit) containing all the points.
 * Day 9